 If you have a Circle Scissors Plus tool (now discontinued from Stampin' Up! but available through other suppliers), you can also use this adhesive to keep cardstock and designer paper in place while you cut it into circles.
 Simply use some of this product on your glass mat, position the cardstock you wish to cut over it, then cut away without fear that the paper will slip during the process.

-Other features of this product are:
+Other features of removable glue dots are:

 Have you used this type of adhesive for a project of your own?
 If you have I would love to see the result.